kili-technology/kili-python-sdk/docs/sdk/label_parsing.md

 ### Object detection tasks

-For more information about the different object detection tasks and their json response format, please refer to the [Kili documentation](https://docs.kili-technology.com/reference/export-object-entity-detection-and-relation).
+For more information about the different object detection tasks and their label formats, please refer to the [Kili documentation](https://docs.kili-technology.com/reference/export-object-entity-detection-and-relation).

 #### Standard object detection